Opening – Why We Should Know Energy.

 It is not by accident that the primary source of our energy is hydrocarbons derived from crude oil, natural gas and coal.
 Oil derivatives power our transportation industry because of high energy densities.
 The stationary power plants, unlike transportation machines, are able to use less expensive and lower energy density natural gas and coal because they are able to store those more bulky products.

-We are told the earth’s fate hangs on a thread and we are destroying the earth’s ability to support life .
+We are told the earth’s fate hangs on a thread and we are destroying the earth’s ability to support life.
 We are told that we must change our energy squandering ways and the only road ahead is green.
-We are told even human life will improve if we just stop using carbon based fuels.
-And we’re told, in any event we are running out of accessible fuel so the sooner we change, the gentler the inevitable energy crash will be.
+We are told even human life will improve if we just stop using carbon-based fuels.
+And we’re told, we are running out of accessible fuel so the sooner we change, the gentler the inevitable energy crash will be.

-For most people the term ‘green’ is virtually synonymous with ‘good’ because green promises to reduce our environmental impact.
+Most people equate the term ‘green’ with ‘good’ because green promises to reduce our environmental impact.
 Almost universally, development is regarded to be harmful.
 Looking again at Sub-Sahara Africa, we can easily see that industrial development adds years to the lives of those who have access to an industrialized society.
 Development is not harmful to mankind, so who or what is the green lobby fighting for?

-That is the subject for a book and Steve Milloy has written a very interesting book on this subject titled “Green Hell”.
+That is the subject of a book Steve Milloy has written.
+Interesting, it’s correctly titled “Green Hell”.
 He does a fine job of documenting the anti-human life base of the green movement.
 But back to the subject under discussion, power.

-As implied earlier, the progression of the heat engine, from the early atmospheric to today’s multi-stage turbo-generators, was made possible by astounding advances in material science.
-Such is the nature of invention, a look at a new machine often suggests other possibilities to the bright individual looking for a solution to a totally different problem.
-Now, the heat engine, originally built to solve the problem of flooding coal mines, dominates our lives and is found in all sorts of wonderful machines.
-Every reduction of weight for our power generating engines have made new applications possible, the rocket being the only engine we’ve yet invented that converts energy fast enough, in a light enough container, to break the gravitational forces of our earth.
+As implied earlier, the progression of the heat engine, from the earlier atmospheric to today’s multi-stage turbo-generators, was made possible by astounding advances in material science.
+Such is the nature of inventions, a look at new machines often suggests other possibilities to the bright individual looking for a solution for an entirely different problem.
+Today, heat engines, originally built to solve the problem of flooding coal mines, dominate our lives and are found in all sorts of wonderful machines.
+Every reduction of weight for our power generating engines has made fresh applications possible, the rocket being the only engine we’ve yet invented that converts energy fast enough, in a light enough container, to break free of the gravitational forces of our earth.

 Further, weight, while not a significant factor in stationary power, is the limiting factor in all mobile power.
 Railways could not happen until steam engine efficiency surpassed James Watt’s pressure limitations.
-Automobiles here made possible by the Otto cycle but until more energy could be pulled from a lighter engine, the Wright brothers were grounded.
-It is power to weight ratios that drive mobile power, with motorcycle gasoline engines now producing more than a horsepower for every pound of engine, jet engines approaching 6 horsepower for each pound of engine weight and rockets, the engines capable of leaving the earth, generating a massive 90 odd horsepower for each pound of engine.
+Automobiles were made possible by the Otto cycle but until more energy could be pulled from a lighter engine, the Wright brothers were grounded.
+It is power-to-weight ratios that drive mobile power, with motorcycle gasoline engines now producing more than one horsepower for every pound of engine, jet engines approaching 6 horsepower for each pound of engine weight and rockets, the engines capable of leaving the earth, generating a massive 90 odd horsepower for each pound of engine.
 That our society has achieved this in a short 300 years is truly a testimonial to human genius in action.

 This entire essay is my attempt to urge you to never trivialize the benefits we so often take for granted – our modern, power-driven society.
-As well, all of us must keep in mind that the road to riches is accurate knowledge, scientific thinking applied to the real world.
-It is here where I see the greatest danger facing us – we have lost our commitment to science.
-Yet today the claims that seek to rob us of our power creating ability, falsely claim to be adhering to scientific thinking.
+As well, all of us must keep in mind that the road to riches and wellbeing is accurate knowledge, scientific thinking applied to the real world.
+This is where I see the greatest danger facing us – we have lost our commitment to science.
+Yet today the green lobby seeks to rob us of our power-creating ability, falsely claiming to be adhering to scientific thinking.

 Fear of Plant Food and Fighting Brain Worms

 Richard Mitchell, in the Underground Grammarian, talks about the ‘worm in the brain’- when rational thinking has been erased from nominally bright individuals – when an utterly non-sensible idea becomes accepted as true.
-I’m talking about the Anthropogenic (human cause) Global Warming, AGW controversy, the fear that our use of carbon based fuels is harming the earth by adding a temperature-destabilising carbon dioxide load to our atmosphere.
+I’m talking about Anthropogenic (human-caused) Global Warming, the irrational fear that our use of carbon-based fuels is harming the earth by adding a temperature destabilizing carbon dioxide load to our atmosphere.
 If this fraud is not overturned, the unscientific demonization of carbon dioxide will bring an end to our affluence.

-To refresh, CO2 is about 380 parts per million (ppm) or 0.4% of our atmosphere.
-This is the total volume of ‘food’ available for all the plant life on this earth.
+To refresh, CO2 is about 410 parts per million (ppm) or 0.04% of our atmosphere.
+This is the total volume of ‘food’ available for all the plant life on our earth.
 It’s no wonder plants are firmly rooted, as there’s far too little fuel available for them to be mobile.
+Again, the Carboniferous Period brought forth more life when the carbon content of our atmosphere was 10 times what we have now.
 And what of the fuel we burn?

 All the fuel humans burn only produces 0.4% of the total atmospheric load of CO2, some 4 ppm.
 4 cents worth out of 10,000 dollars.
-This, according to the green activists, is catastrophic and will cause the earth’s climate to destabilize.
-A few years ago, they said the world was going to overheat but since it’s now cooling, we’re sold ‘instability’ instead.
+This, according to the green activists, is catastrophic and destabilizes the earth’s climate.
+A few years ago, they said the world was going to overheat but that it is now cooling, we’re sold ‘instability’ instead.
 They say it could be hot, maybe cold, wet, maybe dry, stormy or becalmed – who knows, but it will definitely be bad.

-“Climate Change” has turned the AGW theory into a religion as science is lost when a theory can’t be falsified, when no evidence can prove it wrong.
+“Climate Change” has turned the AGW theory into religion as science is lost when a theory can’t be falsified and no evidence can prove it wrong.

-The suggested solution, to have a benevolent, powerful government rule the evil, ignorant, energy-consuming citizens with a strangling, carbon controlling hand, thrills many politicians.
+The suggested solution is to have a benevolent, powerful government rule the evil, ignorant, energy-consuming citizens with a strangling, carbon-controlling hand, something that thrills many politicians.
 They can see great opportunities for extending control over a far greater portion of the lives of common citizens.
 Unless we develop awareness and resentment at the continual loss of freedom of choice, we will lack the intellectual tools necessary to save our lives.

-Consider this: When spreading a concern for the future is it appropriate to do so by scaring eight year old children?
-Would refusing to present the message to informed adults in an open forum not be a violation of scientific thought?
-Would the refusal to show any evidence for environmental concern not immediately discredit the argument?
-Would the knowledge that someone only presented some facts and ignored others not brand that person a charlatan?
-All of these things have taken place, yet the popular press still grants credibility to the activist that seek to bring a halt to the use of carbon based fuels.
+Consider this: When spreading concern for the future, is it appropriate to do so by scaring eight-year-old children?
+Would refusal to debate your message and try to inform adults in an open forum not be a violation of scientific thought?
+Should the refusal to show any evidence for environmental concern not immediately discredit the argument?
+Would the knowledge that someone only presented some facts and ignored others, not brand that person a charlatan?
+All of these things have taken place, yet the popular press grants credibility to the activist that seek to bring a halt to the use of carbon-based fuels.
 The media has not been a friend of reason.

-There are many rational scientists who don’t agree with the emotionally laced doomsday scenarios and with them I agree.
+There are many rational scientists who don’t agree with the emotionally laced doomsday scenarios.
 Names can be provided for any interested parties.
-Meanwhile I challenge the greens over a point – if one considers CO2 increases to be the problem, why is there such a fight against the one power source that emits no CO2, nuclear power?
-An individual sincerely concerned about atmospheric CO2, would welcome power from a CO2 free source.
+Meanwhile, I challenge the greens over a point – if one considers CO2 increases to be the problem, why is there such a bitter fight against the one power source that emits no CO2, nuclear power?
+An individual sincerely concerned about atmospheric CO2 would welcome power from a CO2-free power source.

-Today shrill opinions expressing alarm at our use of energy, both the amount and the methods.
+Today shrill opinions express alarm at our use of energy, both the amount and the methods.
 Yet where industrialization has changed our lives, our lives are longer, healthier, and far richer.
-Sub-Sahara Africa is a constant reminder of how bleak a world without industry is.
+Sub-Sahara Africa is a constant reminder of how bleak a world is without industry.
 They don’t have our access to energy, the energy that permeates and enriches our lives.

 Are you comfortable polling everyone in order to determine the best way to do brain surgery?
 If you value your life I’m guessing you’ll find that idea terrifying.
-Death will come as surly if we make foolish decisions about our power generation.
-In the end, it will be the realization that we don’t have the knowledge needed to contribute wisdom in all decision making that provides us with the most safety.
+Death will result from making foolish decisions about our power generation.
+In the end, it will be the realization that we don’t have the knowledge needed to contribute wisdom in all decision-making that provides us with the most safety.
 We need to see what rejecting a free market has brought us.

-Ideas from the couch are often half-baked, missing large pieces of reality.
-Second guessing from the sidelines is easy and, I could well be doing some of that too but I consider it wrong to tell others how to spend their money.
-In turn, activists ask the government to enforce their ideas without paying any personal price.
+Ideas from the couch are often half-baked, and so can miss large pieces of reality.
+Second-guessing from the sidelines is easy and, I could well be doing some of that too but I consider it wrong to tell others how to spend their money.
+In turn, activists ask the government to enforce their ideas without paying any personal price for being wrong.

-To have one’s ideas implemented requires that one leave the couch, produce some effort or pay someone else to put out the effort.
-Taxing your fellow citizen to carry out your untried ideas is simply robbery not appropriate in a rational society.
-As well it leads only to incorrect investments.
+To have one’s ideas implemented requires that one leave the couch and put out some productive effort or pay someone else to put out the necessary effort.
+Taxing your fellow citizen to carry out your untried ideas is simply robbery and not appropriate in a rational society.
+As well, it leads only to incorrect investments.
 The process of converting energy is well known and those with ‘no skin in the game’ need to stop telling the people who do know, that they know better.
-The inherent beauty of the free market is that when individuals are forced to invest their own money those who hold foolish ideas are easily separated from those with wise ideas.
+The inherent beauty of the free market is that when individuals are forced to invest their own money, those who hold foolish ideas are easily separated from those with wise ideas.
 Foolish investments need to leave the investors broke, not the taxpayer.
 If you think you know better – prove it with your own money, not mine.

 If we relied on a free market system, we’d base our support for any particular form of energy on only price and reliability.
-If we did so, there would be no need for this essay and your need to see the impending disaster brought about by funding wonky energy policies; there wouldn’t be one.
+If we did so, there would be no need for this essay.
+You would not need a warning about the impending disaster brought about by funding wonky energy policies; there wouldn’t be any.

-Give freedom to the rational creative minds and truly, the universe will open for us.
+Give freedom to rational, creative minds and truly, the universe will open for us.
 The supply of energy is limitless.
-The green’s phrase ‘power smart’ urges us to ‘turn out the lights’.
-Instead we need to build efficient power sources.
+The green activist’s phrase ‘power smart’ urges us to ‘turn out the lights’.
+Instead, we need to build efficient power sources.
 Become energy wise and join the fight.
-So, save a life – your own.
+Save a life – your own.